TiagoMMFx/BAADER-KPI/Instructions & Contemplation/Connection To PowerBi.md

 5. **Configure Authentication:**
    - Enter your Username And Password
    - Specify the Level to Apply Settings
-        - Choose whether to apply these settings to "All users" or "This user."
-This determines whether the connection settings will be saved globally for all users of the Power BI report or just for the current user.
+      _Choose whether to apply these settings to "All users" or "This user."
+This determines whether the connection settings will be saved globally for all users of the Power BI report or just for the current user_

 6. **Load Data:**
    - After configuring the connection, click "Connect" to establish the connection to your Dynamics NAV instance.